Rules of the Game Tūkstantis

 Hearts king and queen – 100 points

-It is important to note that you can also change your bet if you get a pair of the same color – black or red – with those 3 cards, as mentioned, they increase the value of the purchase.
+It is important to mention that you can change your bet if, with those 3 cards, for example, you get a pair of the same color – black or red – as it increases the value of the purchase.

-Having a pair only allows you to add an additional point sum because when the “Playing” stage begins, you might not actually score any points.
-If a player sees that they will not collect the required number of points to win the game, they can refuse to play once during the entire game.
+Having a pair only allows you to add an additional point sum because, during the “Playing” phase, you might not actually score points.
+If a player sees that they will not collect the required number of points to win the competition, they can refuse to play once during the entire game.

 Then both of their opponents are awarded 60 points each.
 Why increase the bet?
 The answer is simple – this way, you get closer to winning.

-After the betting stage, the player who announced the highest number of points they plan to collect has the right to take the 3 face-down cards on the table.
+After the betting phase, the player who announced the highest number of points they plan to collect has the right to take the 3 face-down cards on the table.

-At that moment, the player has 10 cards in their hand but must distribute 1 card to each of their opponents.
+At that time, the player has 10 cards in their hand but must distribute 1 card to each of their opponents.

-Interestingly, the player does not have to give away the 3 cards from the table – they can freely choose to give away cards they already had.
+Interestingly, the player does not have to give away exactly those 3 cards from the table – they can freely choose and give away cards they already had.

-The game Thousand then continues with 8 cards for each player.
-There are also slightly different variations of the game – the winner of the purchase may not distribute the cards but keep them, placing 3 unnecessary face-down cards on the table and later placing the taken tricks on them.
+The game Tūkstantis then continues with 8 cards for each player.
+There are also slightly different variations of the game – the winner of the purchase may not distribute the cards but keep them, placing 3 unnecessary face-down cards on the table and later placing the cards of the tricks taken on them.

 In this case, players continue “Thousand” with 7 cards.